-- Uses curriculum provision to teach all children about safeguarding risks, including on-line, through teaching and learning opportunities, as part of a broad and balanced curriculum; - Has a 'Relationship and Sex Education' policy that, for example, reflects different gender and sexuality issues that can be prevalent when dealing with child-on-child abuse, sexual violence and harassment, including online, and the risks associated with sexting; - Has a 'Health Education' policy that provides students with appropriate support and guidance to protect their physical and mental health; - Implements key aspects of the 2015 Counterterrorism and Security Act to prevent pupils from being drawn into terrorism; - Undertakes regular curriculum reviews to ensure students are provided with clear guidance on how to keep themselves safe; - Uses appropriate filtering and monitoring systems to ensure students are safe on-line as part of the school's wider e-safety policy.
-However, the Governing Body will be mindful that 'over-blocking' can
+- Uses curriculum provision to teach all children about safeguarding risks, including on-line, through teaching and learning opportunities, as part of a broad and balanced curriculum; - Has a 'Relationship and Sex Education' policy that, for example, reflects different gender and sexuality issues that can be prevalent when dealing with child-on-child abuse, domestic abuse, sexual violence and harassment, including online, and the risks associated with sexting; - Has a 'Health Education' policy that provides students with appropriate support and guidance to protect their physical and mental health; - Implements key aspects of the 2015 Counterterrorism and Security Act to prevent pupils from being drawn into terrorism: - Undertakes regular curriculum reviews to ensure students are provided with clear guidance on how to keep themselves safe; - Uses appropriate filtering and monitoring systems to ensure students are safe on-line as part of the school's wider online safety policy.
+However, the Governing Body will be mindful that 'over-blocking'

-- lead to unreasonable restrictions on what children can be taught with regards to on-line teaching and safeguarding; - Has appropriate safeguarding procedures in place when students learn remotely from home during periods of individual, tutor group, year group isolation or school closure as a result of covid-19; and - Embed systems to allow students to express their views and give feedback on personal matters and the impact of safeguarding provision and curriculum coverage.
+- can lead to unreasonable restrictions on what children can be taught with regards to on-line teaching and safeguarding; - Has appropriate safeguarding procedures in place when students learn remotely from home; and - Embed systems to allow students to express their views and give feedback on personal matters and the impact of safeguarding provision and curriculum coverage.